 This bill would also expand the current so-called AB 1825 harassment requirements, with some similarities and some differences to SB 1300 and AB 3081 discussed above.
 For instance, this bill would amend Government Code section 12950.1 to require that by January 1, 2020, employers with five or more employees (including temporary or seasonal employees) provide the AB 1825 harassment training to all employees, not just supervisory employees, within six months of their hire.
+However, the harassment training for non-supervisory employees would be for one hour rather than the two hours for supervisory employees.
 The employer would be able to provide this training in conjunction with other training provided to the employees.
 The training may also be completed by the employee individually or as part of a group presentation, and may be completed in shorter segments, as long as the total two-hour requirement is met.